JakobBergG/Dataproject_GBM/README.md

 The file 'requirements.txt' can be used to create a conda environment with the required python packages.

 ## nnU-Net
 The pipeline uses the deep learning software nnU-Net to perform brain and GTV segmentation.
-A guide on how to set up and train a nnU-Net model, as needed in the pipeline, can be found at the [GitHub site for nnU-Net](https://github.com/MIC-DKFZ/nnUNet).
+A guide on how to set up and train a nnU-Net model, as needed in the pipeline, can be found at the [GitHub repository for nnU-Net](https://github.com/MIC-DKFZ/nnUNet).

 The pipeline assumes that there are 3 available nnU-Net models present on the machine on which it is run: One for CT brain segmentation, one for MR brain segmentation and one for GTV segmentation.
-Our models was trained on 638 MR scans and 173 CT scans from Aarhus University Hospital (AUH).
+The models used for running on the AUH data were trained on 638 MR scans and 173 CT scans from Aarhus University Hospital (AUH).
+The models can be found [here](https://drive.google.com/file/d/1xhi2TyTpy1scalAjjHibUAsZSG8bOiii/view?usp=sharing).

 ## Required data and format
-Both the MR and CT scans from the patients must be in compressed Neuroimaging Informatics Technology Initiative format also known as NIfTi.
+Both the MR and CT scans from the patients must be in compressed [NIfTI format](https://en.wikipedia.org/wiki/Neuroimaging_Informatics_Technology_Initiative).
 Files in this format have the  filename extension `.nii.gz`.
 The files further need to have the correct naming in order for the pipeline to be able to calculate the relevant metrics.
 The naming needs to correspond to the following structure:

 ​	`PATIENT-IDENTIFIER`_`DATE_TYPE`.`FILE-EXTENSION`